-The Codford of the 21st Century was once three settlements-Codford St Mary, Codford St Peter Ashton Gifford.
-The village is off the A36 trunk road, 14 miles from Salisbury to the east and 7 miles from Warminster to the west.
-The Codford Bypass was built in 1990 taking the heavy traffic away from the village.
+The Codford bypass was built in 1990 taking heavy traffic away from the village.
 To the south is the beautiful Wylye Valley and to the north the vast expanse of Salisbury Plain, the largest military training ground in Europe.

 Codford has Bronze Age burial mounds and Romano British settlements, the village owes its name to the river, in 906 it was known as Codan Ford “Ford of a man called Cod[d]a” or possibly Co-ed-ford meaning ‘the wooded ford.”
-In 1086 the Domesday Book calls it ‘Coteford’ and in 1291 we have Codeford Sancte Marie & Sancti Petri, named for the two church’s still used today- St Mary’s and St Peter’s.
+In 1086 the Domesday Book calls it ‘Coteford’ and in 1291 we have Codeford Sancte Marie & Sancti Petri, named for the two churches still used today- St Mary’s and St Peter’s.
 St Peter’s has one of the most important pieces of 9th century Saxon carving known as the Codford Shaft – St Mary’s used to house the medieval Codford Chalice, mentioned in the inventory of church goods commissioned in 1553 in the final days of the reign of Edward VI.
 The Chalice is now in the care of Salisbury Cathedral.

 The twin villages were turned into military encampments during two world wars.
 In WWI Codford had 15 camps while the other villages in the Wylye Valley had 12 between them.
 In WWI troops mainly from Britain, Australia and New Zealand were here, we have a chalk hill figure of the Australian Badge carved on Lamb Down originally in 1916-covered in WWII and cut again when hostilities ceased.
 Also known locally as The Codford Badge or the Rising Sun every summer a work party of locals together with military personnel from Australia and New Zealand work to clean, re-cut and re-chalk as needed.